Dean: Mary H. Simoni

 The School of Humanities, Arts, and Social Sciences offers both master’s and doctoral level programs.

-HASS offers four 30-credit master’s degrees (M.S.) within the departments of Communication and Media, Cognitive Science, Economics, and Science and Technology Studies.
-The master’s programs in Cognitive Science and Science and Technology Studies limit application to internal students only.
+HASS offers master’s degrees (M.S.) within the departments of Communication and Media, Cognitive Science, Economics, and Science and Technology Studies and an interdisciplinary program in Critical Game Design.
+The master’s programs in Cognitive Science, Communication and Rhetoric, and Science and Technology Studies limit the application to internal students only.

 Co-terminal Degree Opportunities

-Rensselaer’s co-terminal program provides undergraduates the opportunity to pursue a master’s degree while maintaining their undergraduate Rensselaer funding.
-HASS offers co-terminal opportunities in Cognitive Studies, Communication and Media, Economics, and Science Technology Studies.
+Rensselaer’s co-terminal program provides Rensselaer undergraduates the opportunity to pursue a master’s degree while maintaining their undergraduate funding.
+HASS offers co-terminal opportunities in Critical Game Design, Cognitive Science, Economics, and Science Technology Studies.
 Co-terminal students can pursue a master’s degree in the same academic discipline as their bachelor’s degree or take an interdisciplinary approach, applying to a graduate program outside of their undergraduate department.

-Applications are due by January 30th of the student’s junior year.
+Applications to HASS co-terminal programs are due by January 30th of a student’s junior year.
 Interested applicants are strongly encouraged to begin talking with their undergraduate advisers during their sophomore or fall semester of their junior year.
-Please refer to the Office of Graduate Education Web-site for the current co-terminal admission criteria.
+Please refer to the Office of Graduate Education Website for the current co-terminal admission criteria.

-Programs leading to the Doctor of Philosophy degree (Ph.D.) are offered in Electronic Arts, Cognitive Science, Science and Technology Studies, and Communication and Rhetoric.
+Programs leading to the Doctor of Philosophy degree (Ph.D.) are offered in Electronic Arts, Critical Game Design, Cognitive Science, Science and Technology Studies, and Communication and Rhetoric.
 Individual courses and opportunities for directed study are also available in other areas.

 Interdisciplinary Degree Programs

-In addition to opportunities in the School of Humanities, Arts, and Social Sciences described in the Programs section of this catalog, other interdisciplinary programs available at Rensselaer are listed in the Interdisciplinary Studies Index of this catalog and are described fully in the section pertaining to the associated Institute school or division.
+In addition to opportunities in the School of Humanities, Arts, and Social Sciences described in the Programs section of this catalog, other interdisciplinary programs available at Rensselaer are listed in the Interdisciplinary Studies Index of this catalog.